-WASHINGTON — U.S. businesses added to their stockpiles at a slower pace in October as sales were weak for a third straight month.
+WASHINGTON — U.S. businesses increased their stockpiles by a moderate amount in February although total business sales were weak for a seventh straight month.

-For October, stockpiles at the wholesale level increased 0.4 percent while inventories held by retailers were up 0.2 percent and manufacturing inventories edged up 0.1 percent.
+The inventory report showed that stockpiles held by retailers were up 0.4 percent while wholesale inventories rose 0.3 percent and manufacturing stockpiles edged up 0.1 percent.